slhck/slhck.github.io/_posts/2026-06-23-argument-tactics-in-standardization.md

 ### Straw man

-This is my… uh, favorite.
+This is my favorite.
 (I mean that in the opposite way, of course.)

 You make a proposal that then provokes a response to something you never said.
 It could be a more extreme position, or it could be something entirely different.
 Then your conversation can be easily shut down.
 Or, what's worse, you need to defend a position you never brought up in the first place.